Fountain Communication using Concatenated Codes: Abstract

 \section{Abstract}

-This paper considers fountain communication over discrete-time memoryless channels.
-We extend concatenated coding schemes to fountain systems and derive the achievable fountain error exponents for one-level and multi-level concatenated fountain codes.
-Encoding and decoding complexities of the concatenated fountain codes are linear in the number of transmitted symbols and the number of received symbols, respectively.
-Performances of concatenated fountain codes in rate compatible fountain communication and fountain communication over an unknown channel are discussed.
+This paper extends linear-complexity concatenated coding schemes to fountain communication over the discrete-time memoryless channel.
+Achievable fountain error exponents for one-level and multi-level concatenated fountain codes are derived.
+It is also shown that concatenated coding schemes possess interesting properties in several multi-user fountain communication scenarios.